Magnesium: An Essential Mineral and Its Deficiency Consequences

-In thie article, we will delve into an often overlooked but essential mineral - Magnesium.
-The body can't produce it, meaning you must obtain it from your diet.
-Unfortunately, a large number of people in the United States are deficient in magnesium.
-In this blog, I will explore the reasons for this deficiency, its side effects, and the consequences of a lack of magnesium.
+In this article, we will delve into an often overlooked but essential mineral - magnesium content.
+The body can't produce enough magnesium intake, meaning you must obtain it from your diet, such as green leafy vegetables, fruit, whole grains, cereals, legumes, and dairy products like breakfast cereals.
+Unfortunately, a large number of people in the United States are deficient in magnesium content for a long time due to poor dietary intake.
+In this blog, I will explore the reasons for this deficiency, its side effects, and the consequences of a lack of magnesium intake.

 Causes of Magnesium Deficiency